yale-redcap/yes3-exporter/documents/technical.md

 All exported datasets include REDCap data values of course, and these are stored in REDCap Data variables.
 For vertical and repeated export layouts, the variable names for REDCap data will be the same as the underlying REDCap field_name.
 For horizontal layouts the variable names will be composites of the REDCap event prefix and the REDCap field name.

-> Work with REDCap project designers to ensure that for longitudinbal studies the length of no composite field name exceeds the limits imposed by any statistical packages that will be used to process the exports.
+> Work with REDCap project designers to ensure that for longitudinal studies the length of no composite field name exceeds the limits imposed by any statistical packages that will be used to process the exports.
 >
 > For example, the variable name limit for SAS and STATA is 32 characters, for MATLAB the limit is 63 characters and for R the limit is 64 characters.